buddy-works/buddy-works-node-api/README.md

 $ npm install buddyworksapi --save
 ```

-## Usage of OAUTH
+## Usage of OAauth

-First you need to add application in your [Buddy ID](https://app.buddy.works/my-apps).
+First, you need to add the application in your [Buddy ID](https://app.buddy.works/my-apps).

 You will then obtain clientId & clientSecret to execute this code: